 Can I Claim the Adoption Tax Credit?

-What Is the Federal Tax Credit for Adopting a Child?
+What Is the Adoption Tax Credit?

 A child that qualifies for the Adoption Credit is any child under 18 or a child that lacks the ability to care for him or herself.

 What Are Qualified Adoption Expenses?

 - adoption fees

 - traveling expenses (including meals and lodging while away from home)